Jbuchs/youtube-subscribers-views-counter-esp32/README.md

 # Youtube subscribers and views counter
-This is a simple Youtube subscribers and views counter with display and transitions (no welding needed).
+This is a simple Youtube subscribers and views counter with display and transitions (no welding needed) for ESP32.

 Quick process in this <a href="https://www.youtube.com/shorts/g0ehBt4aU3M" target="_blank">Youtube Short</a> :)